vicdubbeld/excel-automation/README.md

 * Created new file for the output every time program is run
 * Set file to go to certain folder
 * Eliminated duplicate email addresses
+* Create new columns for converted strings.
+Do not overwrite current data.

 ## Goals

 * Use one loop to handle the various formats of files vs current state of multiple blocks
 * User input to delete input file once program is done executing
 * TA Template integration
-* Update invite count
+* Update invite count tracker file
-* Create new columns for converted strings.
-Do not overwrite current data.
-* Testing